fieldtrip/website/development/tutorial/plotting.md

 </div>
 ####

 In **[ft_topoplotER](/reference/ft_topoplotER)** and **[ft_topoplotTFR](/reference/ft_topoplotTFR)**, you can specify many options to fully control the appearance of the picture.
 Subsequently you can use the MATLAB print function to write the figure to a file.
-Preferred file formats are EPS for vector drawings that can be edited in Adobe Illustrator or in Canvas (using “print -depsc”) or PNG for bitmaps (using “print -dpng”).
+Preferred file formats are EPS for vector drawings that can be edited in Adobe Illustrator or in Canvas (using “print -depsc”) or .png for bitmaps (using “print -dpng”).
 To make the EPS-files optimally suitable for Adobe Illustrator, use the command “print -depsc -adobecs -painter”.
 Since it seems MATLAB uses the 'painter' renderer to export in Illustrator format, with this method one can export quite complex figures that otherwise would be exported as bitmaps.
 Note, however, that the 'painter' renderer has many limitations  compared to the z-buffer and openGL renderers.
 (See also MATLAB help on selecting a renderer).